itisingh19/cachinginf/cachinginfo.md

 ## *Why is caching needed?*

 What if we try to want some value from large memory but is takes good amount of time or what if we want to load a page but it take a lot of time.
 Now if we have to access that data and page many times as per requirements? we will be frustrated.
 Right? we users and developers always wants our requests to process as fast as possible.
-Cashing provides us the techniques to improve performane and process requests as fast as possible.
+Cashing provides us the techniques to improve performance and process requests as fast as possible.

 ## *Lets know what is Caching ?*